Small-area Population Forecast in a Segregated City using Density-Functional Fluctuation Theory: Modified Schelling Simulation

 From these simulations we obtain coarse grained data of local agent densities and their steady-state joint probability distributions.
-In particular, we run an ensemble of Schelling simulations, wait until they reach a steady state, where the system fluctuates about a constant average distribution, and determine the agent configuration for each simulation.
-A sample steady-state configuration is shown in figure~\ref{Schelling}f.
+In particular, we run an ensemble of Schelling simulations, wait until they reach a steady state, where the agent densities only fluctuate about some fixed distributions over time, and obtain the agent configuration from each simulation (See SI Section S3 for a discussion of obtaining an ensemble for real data).
+A sample steady-state configuration is shown in Fig.~\ref{Schelling}f.
 We coarse-grain the Schelling lattice grid into 25 blocks (outlined in the figure by thick lines) and record the total number of red agents $N_{R,b}$ and blue agents $N_{B,b}$ in each block $b$.
 Since all the blocks have the same area, $N_{R,b}$ and $N_{B,b}$ indicate local densities.
 By sampling the different steady-state configurations (denoted in the figure by the stack and ellipses) we measure the joint local probability distribution of agent densities for each block $P_b(N_{R,b},N_{B,b})$.
 For simplicity, we will abbreviate $N_{R,b}$ and $N_{B,b}$ as $N_R$ and $N_B$ when there is no ambiguity.
-We show the joint probability distributions for the North East (NE), South West (SW) and South East (SE) blocks in figure~\ref{Schelling}g.
+We show the steady-state joint probability distributions for the North East (NE), South West (SW) and South East (SE) blocks in fig.~\ref{Schelling}g.
 We find that the SE block is likely to be occupied by a high density of blue agents, while the NE block is likely to be occupied by a low density of red and blue agents.
 We also find that the SW block is occupied by high densities of agents with a wide distribution of red and blue agent compositions.
 This wide distribution reflects the inherent biases for red and blue agents to segregate.